News

 Universal Cloud advises you across this entire journey: from the right licenses and configuring Azure pay-as-you-go with budget limits, to adoption and training — so your employees actually use Cowork safely and effectively.

-Tenants with at least one user in the Frontier program are not billed for Cowork until July 1, 2026.
-To keep using Cowork after that date, your admin must enable usage-based billing before July 1 (Copilot Credits / pay-as-you-go) in the Microsoft 365 admin center.
-If that doesn't happen, consumption is no longer covered and access to Cowork stops.
-Set per-user or per-group consumption limits at the same time to avoid surprises — Universal Cloud is happy to help.
+Tenants that used Cowork through the Frontier program were not billed until 1 July 2026.
+To keep using Cowork from that date, an admin must have enabled usage-based billing (Copilot Credits / pay-as-you-go) in the Microsoft 365 admin center.
+Without it, consumption is no longer covered and access to Cowork stops.
+Not sure whether this is configured correctly, or want to add per-user or per-group limits?
+Universal Cloud is happy to help.

 Getting started with Copilot Cowork